mestadler/CV/cv-martinstadler-052024.md

 Accomplished Senior Vice President with extensive leadership, product development, technical services, and strategic planning expertise, seeking to contribute to an innovative technology company.

-## Summary
+## Professional Summary

-- Proven leadership in open-source and enterprise software development.
-- Track record of leading high-performing teams, driving revenue growth, and enhancing customer experience.
-- Strategic thinker skilled in executing impactful go-to-market strategies and product launches.
-- Committed to continuous learning and implementing cutting-edge technologies for business success.
+Proven leader in open-source and enterprise software development with a track record of driving revenue growth and enhancing customer experiences.
+Skilled in executing impactful go-to-market strategies and product launches.
+Dedicated to continuous learning and implementing cutting-edge technologies for business success.

 ## Accomplishments